-Employee rewards and recognition programs are yet another way that employers can demonstrate to their employees that they value their contributions to the success and culture of the business.
-Recognising achievements (e.g. when a team or individual finishes an important project) and milestones (e.g. when an employee celebrates a work anniversary) improves workplace culture and employee satisfaction, whether that be through financial rewards or more personalised on-the-spot feedback or peer-to-peer reviews.
+Employee rewards and recognition programs are yet another way that employers can demonstrate that they value employee contributions to the success and culture of the business.
+Recognising achievements (e.g. when a team or an individual finishes an important project) and milestones (e.g. when an employee celebrates a work anniversary) improves workplace culture and employee satisfaction, whether that be through financial rewards, more personalised, on-the-spot feedback or peer-to-peer reviews.

 What does a successful employee rewards program look like?

 In 2021, the Australian HR Awards awarded Youi, a specialist insurer, an award for the best employee rewards and recognition (R&R) program.
 Youi’s key initiative included a “YourGame” platform, which acted as a central lobby for inclusive and diverse initiatives.
 This platform increased staff engagement in proactive learning, health and wellbeing programs, ideas contribution and peer-to-peer recognition.